purplespider/silverstripe-mypswd-tweaks/README.md

 * __CannotCreatePage:__ Apply this extension to page types that you don't want non-admin users to be able to create.
 * __StaticPublisherUpdateHomepage:__ Updates the cache of the Homepage upon write (requires StaticPublisher module)
 * __StaticPublisherUpdateAll:__ Updates full pages cache upon write (requires StaticPublisher module)
-* __LeftAndMainPageIconsExtension:__ Fixes the [bug](https://github.com/silverstripe/silverstripe-cms/issues/798) that causes the site tree page icons to not load if the CMS is opened at a tab other than Pages (eg Dashboard).
+* __LeftAndMainPageIconsCustomExtension:__ Fixes the [bug](https://github.com/silverstripe/silverstripe-cms/issues/798) that causes the site tree page icons to not load if the CMS is opened at a tab other than Pages (eg Dashboard).
 (Thanks @kinglozzer for the fix.)

 ## Page Types